 I created a stacked place setting with painted black plates using this idea from these Valentine theme plates.

 I love this trick with how to get more bang for your buck with place settings.

-The fun part of this tablescape was how it morphed into a breakfast nook tablescape and the beverage bar (which is essentially a counter with bottled waters and wine).
+The fun part of this tablescape was how it morphed into a breakfast nook tablescape and the beverage bar (which is essentially a counter with water carafes and wine).

 It doesn’t have to be fancy to give it a fun title.